zchee/neovim-wiki/Unit-tests.md

 - Make sure the lua test ends in `_spec.lua`.
 - Make sure the test count increases accordingly in the build log.
 - Make sure the new test contains the same control characters (`^]`, ...) as the old test.
   - Instead of the actual control characters, use an equivalent textual representation (e.g. `<esc>` instead of `^]`).
-The `legacy2luatest` script does some of these conversions automatically; you are encouraged to extend the script to support more control characters.
+The `scripts/legacy2luatest.pl` script does some of these conversions automatically.

 ## Tips